Upper Peninsula State Fair & Events Grounds

 What a fair it is!
 Held the third week of August, it’s seven days of midway thrills, grandstand entertainment and mouthwatering fair foods that entice 80,000+ through its gates!
 So bring the kids and watch blue ribbon winners at the horse and livestock shows.
 See newborn lambs wobble to their feet in the Miracle of Life exhibit.
 Enter a raffle for a beautiful, handmade quilt.
 Look at your reflection in the highly polished antique cars.
 Feel the rush of adrenaline as the UPIR (UP International Raceway) cars roar around the track.
 And oooh and ahh during the brilliant fireworks finale on Sunday.
 You’ll take home happy memories year after year.

-Where fun continues throughout the year
+More fun throughout the year

 But the Upper Peninsula State Fair isn’t the only good time you’ll find at the fairgrounds.
 Here is a sampling of other events and activities that will bring you back again and again.
 Check our events page or Facebook for updates.